tmt96/UWPCode/UWPCode/UWPCode/Doc/journal.md

 ![Open File](OpenFile.png)

 ## 1/13/2017
 Happy birthday to me!
 Got caught in birthday celebration & GRE stuffs for the last two days (ok I got a bit lazy).
-Anw, the goal now is to move to syntax highlighting part by 1/16, which means that I need to finish save & close files by tomorrow and search/replace by Sunday.
+Anyway, the goal now is to move to syntax highlighting part by 1/16, which means that I need to finish save & close files by tomorrow and search/replace by Sunday.

 Search and replace seems to be the difficult one.
 To highlight result I will need a RichEditBox instead of a TextBox, which is awkward to use (no RichEditBox.Text....).
 It also means I will need to change a bit of my code.
 We'll see how that go.